r7kamura/gialog/README.md

 # GitHub Issues as Blog

-Build blog site that uses GitHub Issues as its backend.
+Blog engine that uses GitHub Issues as its backend.

 ## Usage